MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 Oops, we've got an error "username already exists".
 OK, so let's try another username "alice1" and let's change the email to "alice1@email.com" as well.
-Then I'm gonna to send the request.
+Then I'm gonna send the request.

 ![](../images/part55/4.png)